jedi-knights/go-task.nvim/README.md

 ---

-## 🔍 Telescope Preview
+## 🔍 Snack Picker

-If `telescope.nvim` is installed, you get a fuzzy-searchable interface for all your tasks with descriptions parsed from `task --list`.
+If `snacks.nvim` is installed, you get a fuzzy-searchable interface for all your tasks with descriptions parsed from `task --list`.

 ---